hashicorp/terraform/website/docs/configuration/variables.html.md

 is accepted.

-While type constraints are optional, we recommend specifying them; they serve as easy reminders for users of the module, and allow Terraform to return a helpful error message if the wrong type is used.
+While type constraints are optional, we recommend specifying them; they can serve as helpful reminders for users of the module, and they allow Terraform to return a helpful error message if the wrong type is used.

 Type constraints are created from a mixture of type keywords and type